redstrate/redstrate.com/content/blog/the-death-of-gfx.md

 ![Screenshot of Vulkan configurator running on macOS](/blog/img/vkconfig-mac.png)

-What does this mean for Prism? ..
+What does this mean for Prism?
 Not much yet except that it's awesome that it works pretty much of the box.
-However for any future graphics endaveours for me **I unfortunately won't be supporting Metal anymore**, there just isn't a reason to.
-I learned as much Metal as I wanted, and the Metal backend fullfilled that purpose.
+However, for any future graphics endaveours for me, **I unfortunately won't be supporting Metal anymore**, there just isn't a reason to.
+I learned as much Metal as I wanted, and the Metal backend fulfilled that purpose.
 However, there's still a purpose to abstracting GFX away in Prism, _to make way for DirectX support_ :-)

 ---

 By the way, I would be interested to see if anyone develops a Vulkan Portable Subset -> WebGPU translation layer (maybe implementing it as a vulkan driver ala MoltenVK?)
 This would be amazing, but I have yet to find anyone interested in doing this.
-I would be especially interested as I'm not interested in learning _yet another_ API with it's own quirks, and...
+I would be especially interested as I'm not interested in learning _yet another_ API with its own quirks, and...
 WSL - ugh. ~~Insert XKCD comic reference here~~

 ---